Skip to main content

 Default Collateral

 Default Collateral is a simple implementation of the collateral token.
-Technically it's a wrapper over any ERC-20 token with additional slashing history functionality.
+Technically, it’s a wrapper over any ERC-20 token with additional slashing history functionality.
 This functionality is optional and not required in general case.